 I’ve been arrested.

-I think?
-I WISH I was kidding.
-I’m locked in a room so small that when I turned the page to write this I bumped my elbows on both walls.
-There’s a guard stood at the door almost in touching distance and I think his name might be ‘Wang’, which is appropriate because he’s wielding a big old weapon at waist level that I’m sure could do me a lot of damage.
+I’m locked in a room so small that when I took my diary out of my cabin-bag I bumped my elbows on both walls.
+The only light is from a tiny window above my head and there’s an armed guard at the door.
+I think his name is ‘Wang’, which is appropriate because he’s wielding a big old weapon at waist level which could do a man a lot of damage.
+Anyway, the point I should be making is this…

-Anyway, the point I’m trying to make is… What the actual effing fuck?
+What the actual effing fuck?

-We’d landed in Hong Kong no problem.
-Then I’d spotted an Asian woman at the gate holding a card with my name on it.
+We’d landed in Hong Kong and exited the plane, no problem.
+I’d spotted an Asian woman at the gate holding a card with my name on it.
 Bev and Rachel had been dead impressed, thinking I’d arranged a chauffeured trip around the city before tonight’s connecting flight.
 I was almost entirely sure I hadn’t, but I stepped forward anyway, curious to find out what she wanted.
-The lady gave me a shy little bow, whispered a word into a radio on her collar and, before I knew it, three armed-policemen had appeared out of nowhere, grabbed my shoulders and were marching me away.
+The lady gave me a shy little bow, whispered a word into a radio and, before I knew it, three armed-policemen had appeared out of nowhere, grabbed my shoulders and marched me away.
 No explanation.
+Now I’m sitting here BRICKING it.
+What if they make me disappear?
+I’ve always hated magic.

 4.15pm

-“We’ll be together forever,” he used to tell me, and being the hopeless romantic I am I’d accepted that without question.
-Even after those words sounded like a life sentence instead of a promise of enduring love.
-Who was I to turn my back on someone actually willing to be with me?
-So I’d stayed, like a faithful puppy, even when everything I did seemed to annoy him.
+That’s what Phil used to tell me, and being the hopeless romantic I am I’d accepted that without question.
+Even after those words sounded more like a threat than a promise of enduring love.
+After all, who was I to turn my back on someone who was actually willing to be with me?
+So I stayed, like a faithful puppy, even when everything I did made him angry.
 Was I really that bad?
-I know I didn’t force that random stranger into bed with him, so why do I feel guilty about it?
-It pisses me off to admit it but I miss him, even with the image of him sprawled out, legs in the air and begging for it burned into my eyeballs.
-He’d snuck away from our own anniversary party to meet someone… and, seeing him like that… it was like someone had wrung all the air out of my lungs.
-Gasping, I’d stumbled blindly to my car to drive home.
-Being so drunk, I should probably count myself lucky I only crashed into his neighbour’s garden.
+I know I didn’t put that random stranger in his bed, so why do I feel so guilty about it?

 He’d pleaded with me for two weeks to take him back, desperate for another chance.
 Making me feel increasingly unreasonable until, stupidly, I’d given in.

-“About fucking time too.
-I’m always the one that gets to do the dumping.”
-His eyes had turned cold, his lip had curled back.
-“And you are officially dumped.”
+“About fucking time, I’m always the one that gets to do the dumping.
+And you are officially dumped.”

-He’d wanted me back only so he could finish with me himself.
 Is there any way to humiliate someone more completely?
-He’d left then, taking what little remaining self respect I had with him, along with a pair of my favourite jeans that he’d been wearing at the time.
+He’d left, taking what little remaining self-respect I had with him, along with a pair of my favourite jeans that he’d been wearing at the time.

 But you know what?
-Maybe being forced to sit in this room and do some thinking wasn’t such a bad thing.
+Maybe being forced to sit in this room and confront my own brain for a bit wasn’t such a bad thing.
 Instead of asking myself, “Why did he leave me?”
-I’m now thinking, for the first time, “Why the fuck didn’t I leave him?”
+I’m just now thinking, for the first time ever, “Why the fuck didn’t I leave him?”
+That’s got to be progress.

 5.55pm